ubc-dri/dri-needs-assessment/fullreport.md

 ### Training Within UBC

 A large number of respondents indicated that they sought training outside of UBC.
-However, a common theme in the focus groups was the desire for more training offered by UBC.
-A motivation for wanting internal training is that this encourages the growth of research communities and networks, for both faculty as well as graduate researchers.
+However, a common theme in the focus groups was the desire for more training to be offered by UBC.
+A motivation for wanting internal training is that it encourages the growth of research communities and networks, for both faculty as well as graduate researchers.

 **Focus Group Quotes Regarding Internal Training at UBC**